Thinkscape/eMentor-sdk/docs/models/mediaembed.md

 **Warning:** Each user (client) has a unique set of media embeds.
 Do not use the same embed code to display video to different users.
 Always fetch up-to-date embeds for a particular user.

-In order to use this model you **must** supply two filter params:
+In order to retrieve media embeds for a paid media (not preview) you **must** supply two filter params:

- * `filter-mediaId-eq` - the unique id for the media you'd like to receive embeds
+ * `filter-mediaId-eq` - the unique id for the media you'd like to receive embeds for
  * `filter-userId-eq` - target user email

 If any of those parameters is missing, the API server will return an error code.

+To retrieve media embeds for free (preview) media, you just need one parameter:

+ * `filter-mediaId-eq` - the unique id for the media you'd like to receive embeds for

 Attributes